websight-io/docs/docs/docs/release-notes/websight-cms/index.md

 ## 1.8.0 <small>February 1, 2023</small>

 #### Page Editor
-- Fixed the misaligned cursor and component during drag-and-drop (Chrome)
+- Fixed the misaligned cursor and component during drag-and-drop (Chrome).

 #### Other
 - Updated paddings for the lists of spaces, pages, and assets.